danirod/dotfiles/README.md

 ![Screenshot](screenshot.png)

-My current dotfiles setup.
-I try to keep the configuration of the OS I use in sync.
-This setup has been tested to work on Arch Linux, Ubuntu, OS X and some MSYS/Windows applications.
+This is my dotfiles repository.
+Here I host text-only configuration files used by some of the apps I use and I want to keep in sync through multiple computers.
+This setup is regularly tested to work on Arch Linux, Debian and MacOS X.

+Since these configuration files are text files, it makes sense to store them on Git repositories, giving you a few advantages: you can run experiments knowing that there's an easy way for rolling back undesired changes; and, you can sync your settings to multiple computers you use and even keep a backup in the cloud for easy setting up a new system after a fresh OS reinstallation.

 ## Install